 • Building Evolutionary Architectures taught me about the relationship between business goals β†’ product architecture β†’ system architecture.
 Also how to develop adaptive teams and systems, and ideas to measure and communicate their effectiveness.

-• Accelerate gave me a framework to communicate more clearly about software and engineering team performance with leadership and other internal stakeholders.
+• Accelerate gave me a framework to understand and communicate more clearly about software and engineering team performance with leadership and other internal stakeholders.